hzqtc/cashd/README.md

 ### Search Syntax

-Searching the transactions is easy by pressing `/` key from transactions view.
+Searching transactions is easy by pressing the `/` key from the transactions view.
-By default, cashd matches each keyword individually in all transaction fields.
+By default, `cashd` matches each keyword individually in all transaction fields.
-Use keyword prefix to specify field for matching"
+Use a keyword prefix to specify a field for matching.

 - `d:` match transaction Date, also supports `>` and `<` operators
   - For example, `d:2020-04-05`, or `d:>2020 d:<2023`